Accessibility Statement

 Solution

 • Clean the litter box very regularly.
 Aim to clean the litter box at least once every 2 days or twice daily if this frequency still poses issues.
+Our cleaning guide will help outline a plan to keep your litter box clean.

 • Switch to a self-cleaning litter box.
 Take the hassle out of cleaning your litter box constantly with Litter-Robot.
 Our automatic litter box will separate soiled litter into a drawer below as soon as your cat is finished using the box.
 And with the app, you’ll be notified when the waste drawer needs to be emptied.